WasiqB/coteafs-selenium/README.md

 - On-demand headless mode
 - Parallel execution of tests on different browsers
 - Support Chrome, Firefox, IE and Edge
-- Allow execution of test in Docker container
 - CI / CD ready

-## How it is easy to write Tests with this Framework?
+## :smile: How it is easy to write Tests with this Framework?

 Writing tests involves the following steps: